 Only the following persons can ask you for your SIN:

 Note that Service Canada is no longer issuing SIN cards.
 You will only be given a letter confirming your SIN number.

 Although applying at the border is an option for most students, ISO does not recommend students going to the border as it is a riskier method of filing an application.
-Also current Canadian/US immigration issues have given rise to reduced hours of service at the border, excessive wait times and biometrics being required for work permit applications.
+Also current Canadian/US immigration issues have given rise to reduced hours of service at the border, excessive wait times and supplemental documents requests (such as biometrics being for work permit applications).
 Speak with an ISO advisor for additional information on the matter.

 If your passport has been lost or stolen you must immediately contact the nearest police department (Station 20 is the closest to Concordia downtown campus Address: 1432 Saint-Catherine St W, Montreal, QC H3G1R3 Phone: (514) 280-0120)

 If your TRV was inside your lost or stolen passport, you can only apply for a new TRV once you receive your new passport.

 If your study permit was lost or stolen, you can apply for a replacement for a fee (30$).
 Should you need a new study permit urgently because of travel plans or registration purposes, you can include 'proof of urgency' with your application.
 Make sure to include a letter of explanation as well as a copy of your police report with your application.

 NOTE: You may continue studying and working as a student while your study permit is being replaced.
 You should NOT leave Canada until you receive your replacement study permit.